 There are some fantastic juicers out there that can do more than just juice.
 Some of the best juicer machines can be used to make nut-butters, nut-milks, and frozen desserts.
 Some can make purees and salsas, and some can even grind coffee, herbs, and spices.
 So, why not go for a multi-purpose juicer that can be more versatile and serve more than just one need?

 Some juicers, like the Hurom Classic series, come with both a fine and a coarse strainer.
 This means you can choose which one to use based on your preference or ingredients you are juicing.

-The Hurom Classic series, including the Hurom HH Elite Slow Juicer, also has a pulp control lever, which lets you set the amount of pulp you get in your juice.
+The Hurom Classic series, including the Hurom H-AA Slow Juicer, also has a pulp control lever, which lets you set the amount of pulp you get in your juice.
 How cool is that?!